Module 2.4 – Kurtosion® with Varying Transition Band Frequency

 d.
 The kurtosis graphs are all roughly around 7.
 No clipping was set at 3 because it is the default Gaussian value.
 The tests with the lower transition band frequencies have a bit more variance in the kurtosis due in part to the higher accelerations present in these tests.

 e.
-The Acceleration Waveform graphs are all different.
-A comparison of these graphs shows the higher acceleration vibrations are more prominent in the tests with decreasing transition band frequency.
+The acceleration waveform graphs are all different.
+A comparison of these graphs shows that higher acceleration vibrations are more prominent in the tests with decreasing transition band frequency.